By Louise Baltruschat Hollis

 Marking the absence of someone can be done in a physical or intangible way.
 These ideas will hopefully help you to find the perfect way to honour lost loved ones at your wedding.

 Keep loved ones close by incorporating images, embroidery or names into your outfit.
-Groom’s could embroider a message in their jacket lining or wear cuff links with meaning.
-Brides, think about adding an image in a locket to your bouquet or a message in your dress or accessories.
+Embroider a message in a jacket lining or wear cufflinks with meaning.
+Think about adding an image in a locket to bouquets or a message in a dress or accessories.

 Image Credits 1.
 Lina and Tom via Vintage Inspired Doctor Who Wedding 2.
 Lisa Howard via Bespoke & Rustic Homespun Wedding 3.
 Chris Barber Photography via Indie Secret Seaside Wedding 4.
 Kerry Ann Duffy via Cosy Winter Barn Wedding 5.
 Bai & Elle Photography via DIY Pastel Pink & Blue Creative Wedding 6.
 Juicebeats Photography via Outdoor Spring Vineyard Wedding in Tennessee

 Photo tables are often used at weddings and they can be the perfect place to honour those that can’t be with you on the day.

 Adding a message or sign ensures your guests know what the photographs symbolise and mean to you and ensure a quiet place of reflection.